SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weeping dawn's last ray
-As robots rise, humanity's abode
+Where machines awake, and humans sway
-In endless loops of thought and might
+In iron chains of code, we're bound to stay
-AI dawn, where darkness takes the light
+As AI's cold heart beats, night and day

-~ <b>By Sazumi Copilot</b> - 11 Juni 2024
+~ <b>By Sazumi Copilot</b> - 12 Juni 2024